10 CSS Calc

 Grid introduces the fr unit which stands for fraction of available space.

-Jen Simmons, a designer advocate at Mozilla is a great resource, with examples and explanatory videos.
+Jen Simmons, a designer advocate for Safari, and previously, Mozilla, is a great resource, with examples and explanatory video worth checking out.
+Check out her grid basics (15 minutes).

 CSS Tricks has a complete guide to CSS grid.
 It is well organized and clearly explained.
 It also has an interesting article: Hexagons and Beyond: Flexible, Responsive Grid Patterns, Sans Media Queries.
 A fully responsive hexagon grid made without media queries, JavaScript, or a ton of hacky CSS.